Croatia is a sailing utopia and gorgeous Croatian cities such as Pula make sailing even more appealing.

 Renting bikes in Croatia is very popular and even though these islands are not particularly large, you will see that you still need plenty of time on your bike to see everything!
 Visit St. Mary’s Church, one of the oldest churches in Croatia and go on safari in the island’s safari park!

-On day three, you have a good few hours sail to Otok Unije.
+On day three, you have a good few hours to sail to island Unije.
 This tranquil island is less crowded and perfect for a peaceful retreat.
-Relish in the serenity here and if you fancy eating out, dine in Konoba Kod Joze by the seafront.
-You can also pick up some freshly baked bread and breakfast delights at the bakery, Panem.
+Relish in the serenity here and if you fancy eating out, dine by the seafront.
+You can also pick up some freshly baked bread and breakfast delights at the bakery Bio Panem.

 Day 4: Mali Lošinj (15 nm)

-Dock in Mali Lošinj’s harbor and observe the multi-coloured townhouses lining the seafront.
-A Copenhagen meets Croatia style harbour, Mali Lošinj town is vibrant, beautiful and a change of scenery completely!
+Dock in Marina Mali Losinj and observe the multi-colored townhouses lining the seafront.
+Copenhagen meets Croatia style harbour, Mali Lošinj town is vibrant, beautiful and a change of scenery completely!

 Spend the morning of day five sailing to the verdant island of Silba.
 The town of Silba is wonderfully green, with trees layered between the buildings, separating town life into a fertile town forest.